UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 * When we write HDL, we specify behaviour that will be implemented by interconnected logic gates.
 As our design scales (gets larger and more complex), so the occupied **space** and number of gates increases.
 We might say that as the task scales, so the task grows spacially.

 This is not a physics lesson in theories of space-time, neither is anyone going to get quantum (I'll leave that to those fabricating the ASICs), but it is a useful way to visualise things.
-You can mix the two models, and they often are mixed.
-We commonly see manufacturers design multi-core processors - adding more silicon (space) to perform more tasks (in parallel).
+You can mix the two, and they often are mixed.
+We commonly see manufacturers design multi-core processors - adding more (often replicated) silicon (space) to perform more tasks (in parallel).
 Equally, we can use an HDL to design digital hardware that is sequential, and save silicon by spreading a task out over time.
 We will meet examples of these towards the end of the course.

+An HDL can be written in different styles, with different levels of abstraction from the hardware gates.

+* **Structural modelling** involves the description of logic at the level of gates and wires.
+This is similar to a schematic.
+* **Dataflow modelling** is more abstracted, and describes logic by it's function using operators.
+We typically see the keyword `assign` and boolean expressions.
+* **Behavioural modelling** is the most abstracted, and describes logic at the functional and algorithmic level.
+We typically see the keyword `always` and is commonly used for (but not always) sequential logic.

+The more abstraction we use, the more we rely on the tools to synthesise our models in real hardware.

 To start things more gently, we begin with **combination logic**.
 Combinational logic has no notion of a clock.
 There are inputs, and there are outputs.
 Each input produces a specific output.
 The only role that time plays is in the speed of the synthesised hardware, such as propagation delay.
 We call this an artefact (unwanted).
 Ideal hardware would ideally have no delay.
 With ideal hardware (pure logic), the output changes as soon as the input changes, and that output is entirely stable.